-Our net tangible book value as of September 30, 2011 was approximately \$84.1 million, or \$1.23 per share.
-Net tangible book value per share is determined by dividing our total tangible assets, less total liabilities, by the number of shares of our common stock outstanding as of September 30, 2011.
+Our net tangible book value as of September 30, 2013 was approximately \$29.5 million, or \$0.35 per share.
+Net tangible book value per share is determined by dividing our total tangible assets, less total liabilities, by the number of shares of our common stock outstanding as of September 30, 2013.
 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of our common stock immediately after this offering.

-After taking into account the sale by us of shares of our common stock in this offering at the public offering price of \$ per share, without any deduction for underwriting discounts and commissions but after deducting estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2011 would have been approximately \$ million, or \$ per share.
-This would represent an immediate increase in net tangible book value of \$ per share to existing stockholders and in immediate dilution of \$ per share to investors purchasing our common stock in this offering at the assumed public offering price.
+After taking into account the sale by us of \$50,000,000 of shares of our common stock in this offering at an assumed public offering price of \$4.74 per share, less the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2013 would have been approximately \$76.2 million, or \$0.81 per share.
+This would represent an immediate increase in net tangible book value of \$0.46 per share to existing stockholders and in immediate dilution of \$3.93 per share to investors purchasing our common stock in this offering at such assumed public offering price.
 The following table illustrates this dilution on a per share basis:

-Public offering price per share \$ Net tangible book value per share as of September 30, 2011 \$ 1.23 Increase per share attributable to investors purchasing our common stock in this offering \$ As adjusted net tangible book value per share as of September 30, 2010, after giving effect to this offering \$ Dilution in net tangible book value per share to investors purchasing our common stock in this offering \$
+Assumed public offering price per share \$4.74 Net tangible book value per share as of September 30, 2013 \$0.35 Increase per share attributable to investors purchasing our common stock in this offering \$0.46 As adjusted net tangible book value per share as of September 30, 2013, after giving effect to this offering \$0.81 Dilution in net tangible book value per share to investors purchasing our common stock in this offering \$3.93